STA 385 : INTERACTIVE ENVIRONMENTS AND DIGITAL FABRICATION

 Academic Integrity:

-In accordance with MSU’s policies on “Protection of Scholarship and Grades” and “Integrity of Scholarship and Grades,” workshop participants in STA 491 are expected to honor principles of truth and honesty in their academic work.
-Academic honesty entails that workshop participants will not plagiarize.
-This means (1) workshop participants will not submit someone else’s work as their own (e.g., they will not submit another student’s paper or project, etc., nor will they hand in a paper copied from the web or another published source).
-Academic honesty also means workshop participants (2) will not knowingly permit another student to copy and submit their work as that student’s own and (3) will not use unacknowledged quotations or paraphrases as part of their work.
+In accordance with MSU’s policies on “Protection of Scholarship and Grades” and “Integrity of Scholarship and Grades,” students in STA 380 are expected to honor principles of truth and honesty in their academic work.
+Academic honesty entails, among other things, that students will not plagiarize.
+This means (1) students will not submit someone else’s work as their own (e.g., they will not submit another student’s paper or project, etc., nor will they hand in a paper copied from the web or another published source).
+Academic honesty also means students (2) will not knowingly permit another student to copy and submit their work as that student’s own and (3) will not use unacknowledged quotations or paraphrases as part of their work.
 As provided by university policy, such academic dishonesty or plagiarism may be penalized by a failing grade on the assignment or for the course.
 Failure in a course as a result of academic dishonesty will also result in written notification to the student’s academic dean of the circumstances.
 Additional discussion of cheating or academic dishonesty is available on the Ombudsman’s web page.

 Copyright notice: Many of the materials created for this course are the intellectual property of Adam Brown.
 This includes, but is not limited to, the syllabus, lectures and course notes.
 Except to the extent not protected by copyright law, any use, distribution or sale of such materials requires the permission of the instructor.